Glyphack/Glyphack/content/blog/build-a-crawler-in-golang.md

 ### Let's talk about channels

 channels are going to be used heavily in the implementation.
-I suggest you to make sure you understand their [fundamentals](https://go.dev/tour/concurrency/1) before reading the rest of this post.
+I suggest you to make sure you understand [fundamentals](https://go.dev/tour/concurrency/1) of channels. before reading the rest of this post.

 We can start with frontier since it's not dependent on any other component.